silver-wizard11/spicetifyconfig/README.md

 # spicetifyconfig
 Spicetify config/setup that I've tested and I'm using it now, collected from Google and the Marketplace itself.

-All the downloads will lead to the original author/link.
+All the downloads will lead to the original author/ link.
+There's a pre-config that I uploaded, if you want then you can use it.

 --- Extensions ---